 Meeting and Event Accessibility – Americans with Disabilities (ADA) Accessibility

-If you require special accommodations to participate in any Brevard Family Partnership meeting, event, or activity, please call Debbie Davidson-Cook, Chief Compliance and Utilization Officer at (321) 752-4650 ext.
-3064 at least seven days prior to the date of the activity.
+If you require special accommodations to participate in any Brevard Family Partnership meeting, event, or activity, please call Christopher Goncalo, Contract & Compliance Manager at (321) 752-4650 ext.
+3060 at least seven days prior to the date of the activity.

 No person shall, on the grounds of age, color, handicap, national origin, race religion or sex be excluded from participation in, be denied benefits, or be subject to discrimination under any program or activity receiving or benefiting from federal assistance.
 Additionally, all clients and applicants for services who have impaired sensory, manual or speaking skills are entitled to equal opportunity to use and benefit from programs and services of Brevard Family Partnership.